grannycart/by-sound-alone/index.md

 ### What's it like?
 Fundamentally, it's a mashup of 1970s trucker culture and 1960s submarine movies.
-In broader terms, it's kind of a slurry of Patrick O'Brian, _Road Warrior_, _Deadliest Catch_, _Das Boot_, _Smokey and the Bandit_,
-Motörhead, and Bikini Kill.
+In broader terms, it's kind of a well-stirred slurry of Patrick O'Brian, _Road Warrior_, _Deadliest Catch_, _Das Boot_, _Smokey and the Bandit_, Motörhead, and Bikini Kill.

 It is undoubtedly speculative fiction --- but not _science_ fiction.
 The story is driven by heavily-researched realistic mid-century